Android TV Design Guidelines

 The Android TV platform user interface provides the launch pad for your app's big screen experience.
 It's important to understand how your app is presented in the main user interface and how your app can help users get to the content they want quickly.

-The Home Screen is the start of the user experience, providing search, content recommendations, and access to apps and settings.
-This screen provides a rich and cinematic overview of apps and content, including search, recommendations, and access to settings.
+The home screen is the start of the user experience.
+It provides a rich and cinematic overview of apps and content, including search, recommendations, and access to settings.